 Yuzu

-Yuzu (Citrus ichangensis x C. reticulata) is an interesting thorny, lime-colored tree and a temperate citrus from East Asia.
-This tree came from one in Japan with a similar climate to the Pacific Northwest / Zone 7.
-While most citrus requires heat, sun, and at least Zone 8, a yuzu is an interesting addition to my temperate culinary kitchen garden.
-The fruit is bitter and astringent; used mostly in sauces.
-I have yet to taste it but the fragrant leaves give me some indication I will use a lot of yuzu in cooking.
-This dwarf tree will only grow to 6-8′ tall and it is cold hardy to 10 degrees F. It is the perfect feature plant to anchor the garden.
+I have yet to taste it, but the fragrant leaves indicate I will use a lot of yuzu in cooking.
+This dwarf tree will only grow to 6-8′ tall and is cold hardy to 10 degrees F. It is the perfect feature plant to anchor the garden.

 Blueberries

-- BrazelBerries Blueberry ‘Jellybean’ is even smaller than Peach Sorbet at a mature height of just 1- to 2-feet.
+- BrazelBerries Blueberry ‘Jellybean’ is even smaller than Peach Sorbet at a mature height of just 1 to 2 feet.
 It has pointed leaves tinged with red and, of course, delicious blueberries.

 Rosemary

-I wanted a dwarf rosemary variety for the garden but decided on one that would respond well to pruning instead.
 Arp Rosemary is an upright growing rosemary that can turn into a 6-foot hedge if allowed.
 Since it responds well to pruning, I plan to keep up with these two plants and harvest a heck of a lot of rosemary throughout the year!

 Oregano

 I have two types of oregano that share a pot: Hot & Spicy Oregano and Italian Oregano.
 The Hot & Spicy is fuzzy and has a bit of a bite when raw.
-When it is cooked it won’t add much spice to a dish so use it like regular oregano.
-The Italian oregano has a lovely lime green color and it is easily transplanted to the ornamental garden as a groundcover.
-I only use a little oregano in cooking, but I like to have plenty in the garden to flower for the bees.
+It won’t add much spice to a dish when it is cooked, so use it like regular oregano.

 Sage

 I have two sage plants that have remained in the space.
-One large silvery sage in the northeast corner of the bed, and a tall sage that has been trained into a 4-foot tall tree.
+One large silvery sage in the northeast corner of the bed and a tall sage that has been trained into a 4-foot tall tree.
 Both provide plenty of herbs for me and flowers for pollinators.

 Chives, Nodding Onion

-I plant plenty of chives and onions around the garden to ward off pests.
-Chives have purple, pompom-shaped flowers that will alternate blooming with the lavender.
 A nodding onion (Allium cernuum) is planted between the two rosemary plants showing off delicate white blooms that hang upside down.

 Mint